Chemotactic self-caging in active emulsions: Results

-Examples of the fits are shown in Fig.~\ref{theofig:trajfits} for three experimental trajectories.
-Here, blue lines correspond to the actual fit to the given trajectory, whereas red lines correspond to the theoretical prediction using the values $\Omega c_0 = 7 \cdot 10^3$ $\mu$m$^2/$s and $\alpha c_0 = 3 \cdot 10^4$ $\mu$m$^3/$s.
+To match the CAPP model to the experimental data we analyzed ``delayed collisions'', as shown in the examples in \figref[C,D]{fig:Autochemotactic}.
+For the following droplet, we measured the signed distance $d$ from the trail, speed $V$ and angular velocity $|\rm d\theta/d\rm t|$ (\figref[E,F]{fig:Autochemotactic}).
+We fit the theoretical trajectories to the experimental trajectories in order to estimate the two unknown coupling constants $\Omega c_0$ and $\alpha c_0$, which were used as fitting parameters (see Appendix,~\ref{SIsec:modelsingle} for details).
+Examples of the fits are shown in \figref[E,F]{fig:Autochemotactic} for two experimental trajectories.
+Here, black lines correspond to the actual fit to the given trajectory, and red lines correspond to the theoretical prediction using the optimal median values obtained from all fits in the data set, $\Omega c_0 = \SI{7e3}{\um^2\per\second}$ and $\alpha c_0 = \SI{3e4}{\um^3\per\second}$.
 The characteristic features of the evolution of the position, velocity, and angular velocity with time are well recapitulated by the model, both for each particular fit and when using the median values.
 Importantly, $\Omega>0$ implies that the droplet reorients to point away from the trail, whereas $\alpha > 0$ implies that the droplet is also directly repelled by the trail.
-While we found that the trajectory shapes are most sensitive to changes in $\Omega$, which is the key parameter governing the interaction, the presence of a positive $\alpha$ is essential in order to correctly capture the time evolution of the droplet velocity (second row in Fig.~\ref{theofig:trajfits}), which decreases before the turning point and increases after it.
+While we found that the trajectory shapes are most sensitive to changes in $\Omega$, which is the key parameter governing the interaction, the presence of a positive $\alpha$ is essential in order to correctly capture the time evolution of the droplet velocity (second row in \figref[E]{fig:Autochemotactic}), which decreases before the turning point and increases after it.